Haute couture: Silk

 Textiles refer to the fabric or medium being used by designers to create an article of clothing.
 History of silk originated in Neolithic China within the Yangshao culture (4th millennium BC), where the "Silk worm" was discovered.
 The Asian elite began using silk in high fashion.
 As time went on, silk began to be traded leading to the creation of the "Silk Road", which was a boost to China's economy.
 The value of silk is distinguished by the form of its use, such as it being used as currency.
 Silk fabric is composed of fibers that are produced by the silkworm mainly found in China.
 There are various kinds of silks, used by designers in the textile world, such as dupioni, China, brocade, Jacquard, and satin silk.
 These various kinds of silks are often used to produce certain styles of clothing.
-For example, Chiffon silk is used to create draping because this silk is a thinner silk than others; it allows for easier movement and flow of the fabric, thus creating an easier process for draping.
+For example, Chiffon silk is used to create draping because this silk is a thinner silk than others.
+This allows for easier movement and flow of the fabric, thus creating an easier process for draping.